 The stick is one of the most important lacrosse equipment choices you’ll make for your beginner player.
 You’ll want to go for lacrosse sticks that make it as easy to catch the ball as possible.
 We exclusively recommend the Complete series of sticks from StringKing.
 These sticks have the perfect pocket to learn the correct method of passing and receiving the ball.
 Order your stick directly from us for below retail prices.

 Lacrosse pads protect you from hard shots, checks, pokes, and other contact on the field.
 They are lightweight, low-profile, and built for speed and agility as well as safety and protection.
 You need two pads, a shoulder/chest piece and elbow/arm set.
-Hockey players can use their existing pads but players may prefer to use the made-for-purpose lacrosse pads that offer additional mobility.
-Here is a link to an affordable starter set: Starter Kit
+Hockey players can use their existing pads for indoor practices but must purchase NOCSAE compliant chest protection for outdoor use.
+Here is a link to a starter kit: Starter Kit

 Lacrosse gloves are designed to protect your fingers, hands, and wrists from checks and impacts from other shafts.
 Hockey players can start out using their existing gloves for indoor but will likely want to move to lacrosse gloves later in the season as the hockey gloves are too padded/stiff and limit flexibility and ‘feel’ of the stick.
 Here is a link to a starter kit: Starter Kit